YaoxuanZhang/RPI-Robot-Arm/readme.md

 ## Dependencies

 This IK rig was created in Blender version 3.6.4, thus requiring that version or above for optimal compatibility.
-Make sure you have Blender installed on your machine before using this rig.
+Make sure Blender is installed before using this rig.

 ## Contributing

-If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request for any issues or suggestions.
 Contributions are welcome!

 ## License